-The price of our Class A common stock, as well as our Warrants may fluctuate due to a variety of factors, including:
+The price of our Class A common stock, as well as our Warrants, may fluctuate due to a variety of factors, including:

-- · changes in the industries in which we and our customers operate; - developments involving our competitors; - · changes in laws and regulations affecting our business; - · variations in our operating performance and the performance of our competitors in general; - actual or anticipated fluctuations in our quarterly or annual operating results; - publication of research reports by securities analysts about us or our competitors or our industry; - the public's reaction to our press releases, our other public announcements and our filings with the SEC; - actions by stockholders, including the sale by the PIPE Investors of any of their shares of our Class A common stock; - the issuance and potential sales of 15,000,000 Earnout Shares and potential sale of 900,000 Sponsor Shares upon the occurrence of Earnout Triggering Events; - the sales of shares of our common stock after the expiration of applicable lockup restrictions; - · additions and departures of key personnel; - · commencement of, or involvement in, litigation involving the combined company; - changes in our capital structure, such as future issuances of securities or the incurrence of additional debt; - the volume of shares of our Class A common stock available for public sale; and - general economic and political conditions, such as the effects of the COVID-19 outbreak, recessions, interest rates, local and national elections, fuel prices, international currency fluctuations, corruption, political instability and acts of war or terrorism.
+- changes in the industries in which we and our vendors operate; - · developments involving our competitors; - · changes in laws and regulations affecting our business; - variations in our operating performance and the performance of our competitors in general; - · actual or anticipated fluctuations in our quarterly or annual operating results; - publication of research reports by securities analysts about us or our competitors or our industry; - the public's reaction to our press releases, our other public announcements and our filings with the SEC; - actions by stockholders, including the sale by the PIPE Investors (as defined in Note 3-Business Combination) of any of their shares of our Class A common stock; - the issuance and potential sales of 15,000,000 Earnout Shares and potential sale of 900,000 Sponsor Shares upon the occurrence of Earnout Triggering Events; - the sales of shares of our Class A common stock after the expiration of applicable lockup restrictions; - · additions and departures of key personnel; - · commencement of, or involvement in, litigation against us; - · changes in our capital structure, such as future issuances of securities or the incurrence of additional debt; - · the volume of shares of our Class A common stock available for public sale; and - general economic and political conditions, such as the effects of the COVID-19 outbreak, recessions, interest rates, local and national elections, fuel prices, international currency fluctuations, corruption, political instability, and acts of war or terrorism.

-These market and industry factors may materially reduce the market price of our Class A common stock, and Warrants regardless of our operating performance.
+These market and industry factors may materially reduce the market price of our Class A common stock and Warrants regardless of our operating performance.

 In addition, fluctuations in the price of our securities could contribute to the loss of all or part of your investment.
-Prior to the Business Combination, there has not been a public market for our stock and trading in the shares of Acies' Class A ordinary shares has not been active.
-Accordingly, the valuation ascribed to us in the Business Combination may not be indicative of the price that will prevail in the trading market following the Business Combination.
 If an active market for our securities develops and continues, the trading price of our securities could be volatile and subject to wide fluctuations in response to various factors, some of which are beyond our control.
 Any of the factors listed above could have a material adverse effect on your investment in our securities, and our securities may trade at prices significantly below the price you paid for them.
 In such circumstances, the trading price of our securities may not recover and may experience a further decline.